-Seng Kee Black Chicken Herbal Soup – get yourself down to 467 Changi Rd and visit the lovely staff.
+Best Black Chicken Herbal Soup at Seng Kee – get yourself down to 467 Changi Rd and visit the lovely staff.
 We did this day with our mate Spencer Campbell.
-A few beers chatting about work and Spencer suggest a wee walk to grab some grub.
-Well, it started out with; “Do you like liver?”
-I know right, so not anything to do with Seng Kee black chicken.
+After a few beers chatting about work Spencer suggests a wee walk to grab some grub.
+Well, it started with; “Do you like liver?”
+I know right, so nothing to do with Seng Kee Black Chicken.
 But the liver is there front and centre in the Seng Kee black chicken herbal soup menu, if only I could read Chinese.

 Oh hold on a minute – actually I did haha – I just had to bring Mary to try this.
 She loves liver, and this is up there with the very best of liver dishes I have ever had.
 Well done Seng Kee Black Chicken Herbal Soup.
 You have an absolute winner on your hands here – we’ll be back time and time again for this one.
 Simply delicious.
 One bowl is enough for two, so it’s shares time.